sgaobnl/BNL_CE_WIB_SW_QC/README.md

 Working repository for DAT firmware and WIB SW that deals with the DAT.

 ### To load firmware onto FPGA (DUNE_DAT_FPGA_V2B):
+The latest .sof file is in DUNE_DAT_FPGA_V2B/output_files.
+#### Compile to make a new bitfile:
 1) Open DUNE_DAT_FPGA_V2B/DUNE_DAT_FPGA.qpf in Quartus Prime 17.1.
 2) Click Start Compilation.
-3) When compilation finishes, click Programmer.
+#### Program using the .sof file:
+1) Open Quartus Prime (any version) or Quartus Programmer.
+[Here are instructions for downloading Quartus Programmer](http://www.terasic.com.tw/wiki/Chapter_1_Download_and_install_Quartus_Programmer).
+2) Click Programmer.
-4) Click Hardware Setup to select your JTAG blaster.
+3) Click Hardware Setup to select your JTAG blaster.
-5) Click Add Files to add the .sof file if not already present
+4) Click Add Files to add the .sof file if not already present
-6) Check Program/Configure if not checked already, and click Start.
+5) Check Program/Configure if not checked already, and click Start.

 ### To run software (dat_sw):
 Copy dat_sw and paste into the WIB at /home.
 Run make.